 - Public sector pension schemes, including the Local Government Pension Scheme, the various Firefighters’ Pension Schemes and the Police Pensions Scheme.

-- Regulatory matters arising from private pension funds, particularly SIPPs and pension transfers.
+- Regulatory (link) matters arising from private pension funds, particularly SIPPs and pension transfers.

 - The application of the Equality Act 2010 to pension matters.

 Concerning the use of the RPI for pensions uprating.

 Ch D, Morgan J, July 2018, judgment awaited.

 This case is concerned with whether there is an obligation to equalise for Guaranteed Minimum Pensions and, if so, how it is to be effected.

 O’Brien v Ministry of Justice, Court of Justice of the European Union

 This is the latest stage in the long-running part-time judges’ pension litigation.